Best & Worst Honda Accord Years

 The 2007 model year is considered the best year of the 7th generation, showing a decline in the severe transmission issues that had previously plagued the Accord.

-It stood out for its high safety ratings, comfortable ride, and strong reliability record.
+It stood out for its high safety ratings, smooth ride, and solid reliability record.
 It featured standard safety enhancements including side curtain airbags and stability control, along with a more robust 3.5L V6 engine option.

-This year’s model was also part of the October 1, 2012, recall due to an issue with the V6 engine, which was promptly rectified by Honda.
+This year’s model was also part of the October 1, 2012, recall due to an issue with the V6 engine, which was swiftly rectified by Honda.

 The Neutral Years: 2005, 2006